100 Level Courses

 GERM 201: Intermediate German I. 3 credits.

-Further development of skills in listening, speaking, reading, and writing.
-Notes: GERM 201 and 202 must be taken in sequence.
+Further development of oral, interpretive, and written language skills in German through exposure to authentic texts and multimedia, vocabulary and grammar-building activities, communicative tasks, and cultural projects.
 Offered by Modern & Classical Languages.
 Limited to three attempts.

 Recommended Prerequisite: GERM 102, GERM 110, appropriate placement score, or permission of department.